RosterElf Logo

 A reliable way to reduce overtime miscalculations is to align timesheets to rosters with time and attendance tools and visibility into exceptions using live attendance.

+Sunday and public holiday shift rules are separate and substitute for the ordinary shift loading where they apply.
 Shift loadings apply only where an employee is engaged as a shiftworker under the Award and the shift meets the Award definition.
-Definitions of shifts are precise and boundaries matter.

-Because shift boundaries matter (especially for night shift), accurate clocking is critical.
+Because shift boundaries determine which loading applies (especially the midnight boundary for night shift), accurate clocking is critical.
 Options include:

 Your compliance controls are stronger when break rules are supported by rostering guardrails and timesheet verification.
 Many businesses implement exception reporting and audit trails via roster reporting and broader analytics.